Opioid Crisis: The lawsuits that could bankrupt manufacturers and distributors

 Bill Whitaker: They knew would kill people.

-Ohio is one of four states Mike Moore formally represents, but he's coordinating with 40-plus states that have filed suit, and with many of the more than 1,500 cities and counties that also are suing.
+Ohio is one of four states Mike Moore formally represents, but he's coordinating with 30-plus states that have filed suit, and with many of the local governments, nearly 1,500 cities and counties that also are suing.
 He is the unofficial commanding officer of the army that's attacking the opioid industry.

 Bill Whitaker: This is where your war room is located?